 If you knew how to play the game, when you planned a trip into unknown birding territory, you wrote to the regional editor of Audubon Field Notes (AFN), the predecessor to American Birds, for the area you were planning to visit, or you made contact with Christmas Bird Count compilers or Audubon Society chapter presidents.
 Local refuge managers and park superintendents who knew something about birds could sometimes be of help.
 But mostly you tried to establish or strengthen your personal network, trading names and corresponding with other dedicated birders.
 If you were inexperienced or lacked confidence or connections, you were out of luck.

-Jim Tucker, who had been AFN sub-regional editor for central Florida and president of his local Audubon Society chapter, though gregarious and well connected, felt isolated when he moved to Texas in 1968.
+Jim Tucker, who had been AFN sub-regional compiler for central Florida and president of his local Audubon Society chapter, though gregarious and well connected, felt isolated when he moved to Texas in 1968.
 The two hats he had been wearing in Florida had set him to thinking about the void between scientifically oriented ornithological literature and magazines aimed at conservationists.
 As an avid birder, he conceived a journal and an organization focused entirely on birding for fun, partly for its own sake, as a way for birders all over the continent to connect with each other, and partly as a subtle but inevitable lure to get more people involved in the conservation movement.